 Name:

-Admission to Departmental Honors: F \mathbf{S} 20

-(modified 4 June 2013 and
+Admission to Departmental Honors: F S 20 (modified 4 June 2 7 Feb 2017

-7 Feb 2017)

-Is this student participating in departmen Intended Graduation Date: Y Fall N Spring 20
+is this student participating in departmental honors and university honors?
+Intended Graduation Date: Y Fall N Spring 20

 First COM Honors Course: Title:

 Semester Completed:

 Grade Earned:

 Professor:

 Does this course substitute or override a course on the student's program of study?
 Y N If yes, please offer a brief rationale below:

 Was this course completed for contract credit?
 Y N If yes, please attach a signed copy of the contract and syllabus.

 Second COM Honors Course: Title:

 Semester Completed:

 Grade Earned:

 Professor:

 Does this course substitute or override a course on the student's program of study?
 Y N If yes, please offer a brief rationale below:

 Was this course completed for contract credit?
 Y N If yes, please attach a signed copy of the contract and syllabus.

-COM 4511 (Thesis Hours): Topic:
+COM 4511 (Thesis Hours): Topic :

 Semester Completed:

 Thesis Advisor:

 Second Reader:

-Second Reader's Home Department/Institution:
+Second Pendar's Home Department/Institution +

+Date:

-Honors Thesis Project Application Completed and Returned to Dept Honors (& University Honors if applicable) Date: (within first week of semester in which thesis conducted)
+(within first week of semester in which thesis conducted)

-Proposed Thesis Defense Date (2 weeks before first day of finals) Date:

-Thesis Announced in Department (2 weeks in advance of its date)?
-Y N

-University Honors Informed of Thesis Defense Y N

-Completed Thesis Submitted Per Guidelines Y N